 The Counseling Center is dedicated to the enhancement of personal growth and is committed to the idea that an individual’s emotional/psychological, spiritual, intellectual and physical well-being combine to make life satisfying.
 Professional counselors assist in helping students understand their abilities and potential, help students through changing circumstances and the transition from one stage of life to the next, and help students grow in the midst of personal difficulty.

-A college environment is exciting and stimulating.
+A university environment is exciting and stimulating.
 It can also be stressful.
 Balancing classes, tests, work, relationships, family and friends can place new demands on time and energy.
 At times, students may feel overwhelmed.
 Many students find it helpful to discuss personal concerns with a professional counselor who takes the time to listen and understand.
 Counselors also assist students in setting goals, overcoming barriers, assessing resources and planning fulfilling, productive lives.
 A major tenet of counseling services is that personal awareness is an essential and integral part of a rewarding life.